opengovfoundation/madison-staging-area/README.md

 [![CircleCI](https://circleci.com/gh/opengovfoundation/madison/tree/master.svg?style=svg)](https://circleci.com/gh/opengovfoundation/madison/tree/master)

-Madison is an open-source, collaborative document editing platform.
+Madison is an open-source document engagement and feedback platform.
 While Madison can be used to collaborate on many different kinds of documents, the official version is being built legislative and policy documents in mind.